jtroussard/java-spring-rest-blog/README.md

 # Questions (doesn't explain why they make you do things)
 * how does this end point know to get the postRepo object created in the DatabaseLoader class?
-* is there even a db? is it set up by springboot? maven? and DatabaseLoader is a keyword class sort of deal?
+* is there even a db? is it set up by spring-boot? maven? and DatabaseLoader is a keyword class sort of deal?
 * how do any of these end points get created???? posts/search/(method in postrepo interface)
-* using the @RestResource annotation - what does the parameter rel do? (no explaination, looking at interface directly, no comments or java docs)
+* using the @RestResource annotation - what does the parameter rel do? (no explanation, looking at interface directly, no comments or java docs)